John Gohorry

-John Gohorry (born Donald Smith 1943 in Coventry, England; died 17 Oct 2021) was a British poet.
+John Gohorry (born Donald Smith 1943 – 17 October 2021) was a British poet.

 Life

 He graduated from University College, London with a BA in English, and University of London with a M.Phil in 1970.

 He was a lecturer Education in North Hertfordshire 1971 - 2006.

 He was married with seven adult children and stepchildren, nine grandchildren and step-grandchildren.

 His work appeared in The Times Literary Supplement, Oxford Poetry, The Spectator, London Magazine, Critical Survey, Poetry Review, Poetry Durham, Encounter, The Antigonish Review.

+Gohorry died on 17 October 2021, at the age of 77–78.